Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

 Search Instagram hashtags for your city and maternity photography.
 For example, in Dallas, I searched for “dallasmaternity” in accounts and hashtags.
 Look through and find a handful of photographers whose style you like, paying attention to how the photographer edits and poses her moms-to-be.
 Once you narrow it down to a few you want, reach out for rates and availability.
 Some maternity photographers will have a client closet – basically dresses they own that you can wear for the photoshoot – which is a great bonus!

 Long maxi dresses will best showcase the bump and your silhouette.
 Consider timeless, but also show your style.
-Do you want a full glam gown or a more boho romantic look?
-After my extensive research to look for my own dresses, here are a few of the best places to find maternity dresses for photoshoots:
+If you plan on printing the photos and displaying them in your home, think about what colors are in that room and consider a complimentary color for your dress.
+Sleeves and off shoulder styles are very flattering on a mom-to-be.
+Do you want a full glam gown maternity gown or a more boho maternity dress?
+After my extensive research to look for my own dresses, here are a few of the best places to find maternity photoshoot dresses:

 - Baltic Born – For the boho mom looking for a romantic, flowy look.
 This mauve dress (pictured below) is from there.
 I love their boho styles because they will also work post-pregnancy.
 Check out the bump-friendly section of their website for tons of options!

 - Anyuta Couture Maternity – For the glamorous mom who wants a custom, enchanting maternity gown in a specific color.
 I swoon for their fitted mermaid gown in pink!

 - Red Dress Boutique – countless cute bump-friendly styles – great for your maternity baby shower dress too!
 This floral maxi dress is gorgeous and bump friendly.